Muhammad Saleh Kamboh: Death

-It is claimed by some accounts that Muhammad Saleh Kamboh served as a Mughal Admiral and was killed while fighting alongside his fleet against the Ahoms at Pandu on Bengal-Assam border while helping General Abdus Salam, the Faujdar (infantry commander) of Hajo, during the tenure of Islam Khan Mashadi, the Mughal Governor of Bengal.
-The event referred to above is said to date 1636 AD, which is incorrect, since Muhammad Saleh was very much alive and is known to have completed his Amal-i Salih in 1659/60 AD soon after Aurangzeb (Reign 1658 AD-1707 AD) became the emperor of India in 1658 AD.
-According to Naimur Rehman Farooqi, the work was completed in 1669 AD.
+It is claimed by some accounts that Muhammad Saleh Kamboh served as a Mughal admiral and was killed while fighting alongside his fleet against the Ahoms at Pandu on Bengal-Assam border while helping general Abdus Salam, the Faujdar (infantry commander) of Hajo, during the tenure of Islam Khan Mashadi, the Mughal governor of Bengal.
+The event referred to above is said to date 1636 CE, which is incorrect, since Muhammad Saleh was very much alive and is known to have completed his Amal-i Salih in 1659/60 CE soon after Aurangzeb (Reign 1658 CE – 1707 CE) became the emperor of India in 1658 CE.
+According to Naimur Rehman Farooqi, the work was completed in 1669 CE.

 The date of Muhammad Saleh's death is not certain.
-S. M. Latif states on unspecified authority in his works that Muhammad Saleh Kamboh died in A. H. 1085 (1675 AD) which is accepted by some writers.
+S. M. Latif states on unspecified authority in his works that Muhammad Saleh Kamboh died in A. H. 1085 (1675 CE).

 A mosque known as Saleh Kamboh Mosque has been built with his name in Mochi Gate, Walled City of Lahore.
 He is buried in Lahore, though his grave location is currently disputed by the owners of the property.